-The fisheries sector is extremely opaque and the vast majority of governments do not publish the lists of vessels caught engaged in IUU fishing.
+The fisheries sector is extremely opaque and most governments do not publish the lists of vessels caught engaged in IUU fishing.
 This, combined with the secrecy of the operations and lack of monitoring and control capacity by governments, results in any information gathered for this report being limited in scope and reflecting only part of IUU operations taking place globally regardless of how many different sources were used to build the IUU list.

-The Combined IUU Fishing Vessel List for instance which is regarded as the most complete dataset in the sector only includes some 350 vessels, a number that is even smaller when only taking into account vessels involved in IUU fishing from 2010, not before.
+The Combined IUU Fishing Vessel List for instance which is regarded as the most complete dataset in the sector only includes some 350 vessels, a number that is even smaller when only considering vessels involved in IUU fishing from 2010, not before.
 This represents a small fraction of the real number of vessels believed to be involved in IUU fishing, forcing us to use a variety of other sources such as NGO reports.

 Argentina clearly reflects this constraint, as we found out that the country's IUU list included fewer than two sanctioned fishing vessels every year.
-This is despite widespread evidence indicating that hundreds of vessels from China, Spain and other global fishing powers are operating at the edge of its Exclusive Economic Zone (EEZ) set as 200 nautical miles off the coastline, entering its coastal waters unhindered (see Chapter 3: Argentina).173
+This is despite widespread evidence indicating that hundreds of vessels from China, Spain and other global fishing powers are operating at the edge of its Exclusive Economic Zone (EEZ) set as 200 nautical miles off the coastline, entering its coastal waters unhindered (see Chapter 3: Argentina).181

-Similarly, there is a lack of information regarding the beneficial owners of fishing vessels, not to mention individual ultimate beneficial owners.
-The Combined IUU Fishing Vessel List for instance only shows beneficial ownership information for some vessels and only identifies current owners, not those at the time when the IUU offense took place.
+Similarly, there is a lack of information regarding the legal owners of fishing vessels, not to mention individual beneficial owners.
+The Combined IUU Fishing Vessel List for instance only shows legal ownership information for some vessels and only identifies current legal owners, not those at the time when the IUU offense took place.

-We attempted to bridge this information gap by using the S&P Lloyd's Global IHS Markit dataset, searching for the vessels' beneficial ownership at the time of the reported offense.
-However, despite its extraordinary breadth, this database only includes information for fishing vessels above 100 GT and only vessels with International Maritime Organisation (IMO) numbers.
-This means that even many IUU vessels included in the RFMO lists are not shown, making it harder to identify their ultimate beneficial owners.
-Also this dataset does not offer information about ultimate beneficial owners and shareholders of these companies, except in very few exceptions, which explains why we resorted to using the Moody's Orbis database, having gathered beneficial ownership information from Lloyd's.
+We attempted to bridge this information gap by using the S&P Lloyd's Global IHS Markit dataset, searching for the vessels' legal and beneficial ownership at the time of the reported offense.
+However, despite its extraordinary breadth, this database only includes information for fishing vessels above 100 GT and only vessels with International Maritime Organisation